guessty/next-afterburner/README.md

 ## The Problem

-It's 2018 and JavaScript development had never been so productive.
+It's 2018 and JavaScript development has never been so productive.

-Cloud architecture is awesome and hosting a site has never been simpler.
+Cloud architecture is awesome and hosting a site is super simple.

 There's just 2 things that stand in your way before you can get cracking: